 This could be disheartening news, but there is still hope!
 You have joined the percentage of our country that has been vaccinated.
 You can encourage your loved ones to get the vaccines as soon as they are able to.
 There may be individuals who are hesitant to get vaccinated until there is more research or until more people have been vaccinated.
 Your experience and encouragement could help them decide to get the vaccine.
 This effort will help get us one step closer to herd immunity.

 There are some things that may never change as well.
 And that’s okay.
 We will adapt to a new normal that could include more working from home and a lot of virtual meetings.
 You can think about the effects of 9/11, which took place 20 years ago.
 We still have tight airport security as a result, but we are still able to travel!
 So, things may look a little bit different, but we will adapt as we always have.

 Part of that new normal could be regular COVID-19 vaccines, like the flu.
 While COVID-19 doesn’t mutate as fast as the flu, your immunity will eventually go away.
 We may need to get vaccinated every few years to maintain immunity.
 Just remember that this is a marathon, but we will all get through it together.

 At Caring Senior Service, we actively encourage our staff members to get the COVID-19 vaccinates as they become available.
 We have also adapted specific protocols in response to the outbreak of coronavirus and will continue to adjust based on recommendations from local health agencies, like the CDC and the WHO.

 We’ve also worked to produce blogs, infographics, and resources to help you remain informed.
-For more information on how to keep yourself and your loved ones safe, review our Caregiver Infection Control Checklist and our Infographic on the Most Infectious Areas in Your Home.
+For more information on how to keep yourself and your loved ones safe, review our Infographic on the Most Infectious Areas in Your Home.
 If you have any questions, feel free to reach out to our experts.